timunie/Ava-ApiTests/website/docs/P_Avalonia_Input_KeyEventArgs_PhysicalKey.md

 #### Property Value
+<a href="T_Avalonia_Input_PhysicalKey">PhysicalKey</a>

+## Remarks
-<a href="T_Avalonia_Input_PhysicalKey">PhysicalKey</a>Use this property if you need to refer to a key given its position on the keyboard (a common usage is moving the player with WASD-like keys).
+Use this property if you need to refer to a key given its position on the keyboard (a common usage is moving the player with WASD-like keys).

 ## See Also